EdwardMogoane/hello-world/README.md

 # hello-world
 "This repository is for practicing the GitHub Flow."

-# I am planning go be a web developer. i have to put in the time and hartd work
+# I am planning go be a web developer.
+I have to put in the time and hard work